 DuckDuckGo not only has a clean, minimal homepage, but it is straightforward tagline is: “The search engine that doesn’t track you”.
 This is currently one of the most popular private search engines, and for good reason.
 Their claims include:

 - using encrypted connections when available to protect your data from prying eyes

 - blocking advertisers from tracking you on the sites you visit

 They even offer extensions to your browser to make searching easier.
 If privacy is your primary concern, DuckDuckGo might be the search engine for you.

 Though it may look like one, WolframAlpha is actually not a search engine.
 According to its website, it is a “unique engine for computing answers and providing knowledge”.

 Why include it if it is not a search engine?
 Because WolframAlpha is an excellent option for students.
 Instead of relying on the questionable results of a traditional search engine, which are gleaned from millions of unverified websites, WolframAlpha answers questions through analysis and generating reports based off a vast store of expert-level knowledge and algorithms.

 Have a question in Algebra?
 No problem!
 Chemistry?
 History?
 Personal finance?
 Gotcha covered.
 Need demographics and statistics?
 They have that, too.
 Not sure what to look for?
 You can browse examples by topic.

-Just remember to phrase your inquires in a factual manner, using language like what, when, where, and how many.
-So if you are a student or teacher, this may be a great tool for homework and research.
+Just remember to phrase your inquiries in a factual manner, using language like what, when, where, and how many.
+So if you are a student or a teacher, this may be a great tool for homework and research.

 Swisscows is a search engine based in Switzerland and partners with Bing.
 They do not store IP addresses, tracking cookies, or user queries.